 If you use any of the Content it would be nice to be informed of its use.

-jtvcancersupport.com is supported by the following companies and organisations; without which we couldn’t do what we do.
+Over the past eleven years, jtvcancersupport.com have been supported by the following companies and organisations; without which we couldn’t do what we have done.

 By using JTV logos and images you agree to the following terms: